 Ronald Goldman, Ph.D.

 Dr. Goldman has participated in over 200 media interviews with radio and television shows, newspapers, wire services, and periodicals, and has been consulted by Time and Newsweek.
-He was invited by the Council of Europe as the only non-European to participate in an interdisciplinary dialogue about circumcision.
+As a recognized authority, he was invited by the Council of Europe as the only non-European to participate in an interdisciplinary dialogue about circumcision.
 He was also chosen by the Associated Press to comment on the latest circumcision report from the American Academy of Pediatrics.
 Various circumcision advocates, including chairpersons of the last two American Academy of Pediatrics Task Forces on Circumcision, have declined to debate with him in national media.

 Dr. Goldman's presentations on circumcision and its effects are offered independently to professionals, universities, expectant parents, men, and the Jewish community.
 He also provides counseling for those making the circumcision decision and men who have issues connected with their circumcision.